mnot/I-D/stakeholder-rights/draft.md

 completely, as it is often impossible to gain the informed consent of a large or diffuse group of stakeholders (e.g., end users).

-For example, there has been increasing pressure from network operators to change HTTP {{RFC7230}}
-to make it more amenable to optimisation, filtering, and interposition of other value-added services, especially in the face of more pervasive encryption (denoted by HTTPS URIs).
+For example, there has been increasing pressure to change HTTP {{RFC7230}} to make it more amenable to optimisation, filtering, and interposition of other value-added services, especially in the face of more pervasive encryption (denoted by HTTPS URIs).
 However, since HTTPS is already defined as a two-party protocol with end-to-end encryption, inserting a third party in any fashion would violate the rights of two existing stakeholders; end users and content publishers.
 Therefore, the HTTP Working Group has refused to consider such changes.

 # Intermediation and Non-Stakeholders